RED BRIDGE TEAM

 Learn more about Cathie Barner

 I have made a career of creating parks and public spaces from neglected urban sites and former military bases.
-I’m inspired by the potential in these places and i’m motivated by the public benefit achieved in their transformation.
+I’m inspired by the potential in these places and I’m motivated by the public benefit achieved in their transformation.

 Naomi Porat, Executive Vice President